 Construction of roads is one of the major components of the advance infrastructure under Phase II.
 A new road that leads to the dam site will be constructed while two existing roads will be upgraded.

-The existing Polihali North East Access Road (PNEAR), a 16km long gravel road which starts in the town of Mapholaneng and runs towards the Polihali Dam site, will be upgraded to a Class A surfaced road.
-The road will provide access to the dam site for construction vehicles and improve ease of movement for communities in the surrounding areas.
-The works include a roundabout that links the PNEAR and the A1, sidewalks and drainage systems and other appurtenant works.
+he existing Polihali Northeast Access Road (PNEAR), a 16-kilometre long gravel road which starts in the town of Mapholaneng and runs towards the Polihali Dam site, will be upgraded to a Class A surfaced road.
+The road will provide access to the dam site for construction vehicles and will improve ease of movement for communities in the surrounding areas.
+The works include earthworks, layerworks, a roundabout that links the PNEAR and the A1, double seal surfacing, sidewalks, drainage systems and other appurtenant works.

-The Polihali Western Access Road (PWAR) is a new, 54.3km paved road linking the A8 in the vicinity of Ha Seshote in the west to Polihali in the east.
-It will join the PNEAR at Kosheteng.
-The works include two new bridges at Semenanyane and Makhoaba villages and associated infrastructure like storm water drainage and culverts.
+The Polihali Western Access Road (PWAR) is a new, 54.3-kilometre paved road linking the A8 in the vicinity of Ha Seshote in the west to Polihali in the east.
+It will join the PNEAR at Polihali.
+The works include earthworks, layerworks, three new bridges across Matsoku, Semenanyane and Makhoaba rivers, asphalt surfacing, drainage systems and appurtenant works.

-The Northern Access Road (NAR) will be repaired and resealed with minor safety upgrades.
-The section that will be rehabilitated stretches for 98km from the Pitseng town up to the Malibamatšo River just below the Katse Dam wall.
-It provides access to the Katse Dam basin between Leribe and Katse village.
-The NAR will tie into the PWAR at Ha Seshote and will provide a further link to the Polihali basin.
+The Northern Access Road (NAR) will be repaired, including existing bridges and resealed using asphalt with minor safety upgrades.
+The section that will be rehabilitated stretches for 98 kilometres from the Pitseng village up to Katse village.
+It provides access to the Katse Dam basin, and will tie into the PWAR at Ha Seshote to provide a further link to the Polihali basin.

-The dam reservoir will inundate a large area which includes the existing roads.
+The Polihali reservoir will inundate a large area which includes existing roads and bridges.
 As a result of the impounding of the Polihali reservoir, a number of existing roads and tracks will become unusable and will need to be replaced.
 The restoration of roads requires construction of a number of new road sections leading to new bridge structures which are required to cross the reservoir.
 Three major bridges will be built along the Maseru to Mokhotlong A1 road.
-One bridge will be at Mabunyane River and the other at Khubelu.
-The biggest bridge will be at the Senqu River and will be approximately 580m long and 110m high.
+One bridge will be at Mabunyane River and another at Khubelu River.
+The biggest bridge will be at the Senqu River and will be approximately 880 metres long and 110 meters high.

 The operations centre will be a multifaceted building comprising an office building, exhibition hall, conference facilities and Visitors Information Centre.
 This building is located strategically on the water`s edge so that occupants are always presented with dam views.
 It is influenced by the terrain and blends into the shape and profile of the land.
-The building will be used by LHDA and dam consultants during the construction phase and LHDA Polihali Operations will take it over, post implementation.
+The building will be used by LHDA and dam consultants during the construction phase, and LHDA Polihali Operations will take it over post-construction.

-Buildings developments in the Phase II project also entail the construction of single quarter housing for LHDA operations staff at the Katse village and the upgrading of Katse Lodge.
-This is because the water transfer component of Phase II will increase the potential for tourism and more operations staff will be based at Katse due to the increased work load.
+Building developments in the Phase II project also entail the construction of single quarter housing for LHDA operations staff at the Katse village and the upgrading of Katse Lodge.
+This is because the water transfer component of Phase II will increase the potential for tourism and more operations staff will be based at Katse due to the increased workload.